Warehouse auto-suspend in Snowflake

 Whether you’re just starting in Snowflake, or are an experienced administrator, you’ll likely seek tools and strategies to maintain a cost-effective and efficient infrastructure.
-One of the best practices mentioned in a previous blog post "Optimizing Warehouses for Cost and Performance” is setting the right auto-suspend time by paying attention to warehouse trends.
+One of the best practices for optimizing warehouses for cost and performance is setting the right auto-suspend time by paying attention to warehouse trends.
 Capital One has seen great cost benefits in reducing the default auto-suspend time for particular warehouses.
-First, users will need to learn how to optimize your warehouse settings.
+First, users will need to learn how to optimize their warehouse settings.

 Table displaying different Snowflake Warehouse sizes & their accompanying credit consumption

-A warehouse consumes Snowflake credits while running, even without processing queries.
-An idle warehouse is currently running but is not actively running workloads.
+An idle warehouse consumes Snowflake credits while running, even without actively running workloads or processing queries.
 Ideally, you want to shut down additional charges unless you expect a steady workload of queries in the same warehouse, where you can take advantage of reusing cache.

 What is Snowflake warehouse auto-suspend?